Ishrat encounter was staged: SIT

 Following the SIT report on the 2004 killings, the Gujarat High Court's division bench of Justice Jayant Patel and Justice Abhilasha Kumari yesterday ordered a fresh FIR against the accused police officers for the murders under Section 302 that recommends death penalty.

-What lies ahead The court-appointed SIT, headed by police officer RR Verma, said that Jahan, a 19-year-old girl from Mumbai, Javed Sheikh alias Pranesh Pillai, Amjad Ali Rana and Zeeshan Johar were killed earlier than the shootout date of June 15, 2004.
+The court-appointed SIT, headed by police officer RR Verma, said that Jahan, a 19-year-old girl from Mumbai, Javed Sheikh alias Pranesh Pillai, Amjad Ali Rana and Zeeshan Johar were killed earlier than the shootout date of June 15, 2004.

 They were shot dead on the outskirts of Ahmedabad in a private car.
 Police claimed that they were linked to the Lashkar-e-Taiba terror outfit and were going to assassinate Gujarat CM Narendra Modi.